SHIVASOMANATH/Ansible/Q&A session.md

   - playbooks -- steps need to complete the process //group of tasks
   - plugins -- special kinds of modules that run on the main control machine for logging purposes.
 ### 4. What are the features of Ansible?
-  - Agentless
+  - Agentless server
-  - Python
+  - Python based
-  - SSH
+  - SSH working
   - Push architecture
   - Setup easy
-  - Manage Inventory
+  - Manage Inventory system

 ### 5. Explain Infrastructure as Code?
   -  More organized way of managing the improves speed, consistency, and accountability.